silyvia/Data-tools/README.md

 >I would like to thank my instructor and the Supabase team for providing the tools and guidance necessary for this project.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <!--

-## ❓ FAQ (OPTIONAL) <a name="faq"></a>
+  ## ❓FAQ (OPTIONAL) <a name="faq"></a>
 > Add at least 2 questions new developers would ask when they decide to use your project.
-- **[Why is enrollment aseparate table?]**
+- **Why is enrollment aseparate table?**
-  - [This is necessary because the relationship between students and courses is Many-to-Many (one student takes many courses, and one course has many students).
-The enrollments table acts as a junction to manage this relationship.]
+  <``This is necessary because the relationship between students and courses is Many-to-Many (one student takes many courses, and one course has many students).
+The enrollments table acts as a junction to manage this relationship.>
 - **How can i see a student's full course load?]**
-  - [ You must use a 3-table JOIN query between students, courses, and enrollments, linked by their respective IDs.]
+  - ** You must use a 3-table JOIN query between students, courses, and enrollments, linked by their respective IDs.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-0 commit comments
-Comments